 Acquisition of UK property

 The Government response also confirmed that all trusts which acquire UK real estate will be required to register on the trust register.
 Interestingly, this is only trustees who acquire property at trust level and are the registered owners of the legal title at the land registry.
-These changes are aligned with the proposed overseas entities register (also due to come into force later this year) which will require non-UK companies owning UK real estate to disclose their beneficial ownership on a fully public register at companies house.
+These changes are aligned with the proposed overseas entities register (due to come into force later this year, if not early next year) which will require non-UK companies owning UK real estate to disclose their beneficial ownership on a fully public register at Companies House.

-Thankfully, non-UK trustees that fall under this TRS registration requirement alone will not be subject to the same third party data provisions as other trusts required to register on the TRS.
-This means that confidentiality is still preserved for many offshore trustees wishing to purchase UK real estate, provided they do not fall within the other categories (both new and existing) requiring registration.
+Thankfully, non-UK trustees that fall under this TRS registration requirement alone will not be subject to the same third-party data provisions as other trusts required to register on the TRS.
+This means that confidentiality is still preserved for many offshore trustees wishing to purchase UK real estate, provided they do not fall within the other categories requiring registration.